Material Weldability Comparison

 Main Challenges

-Zinc vaporization → porosity
+Zinc vaporization and porosity risk

-- • Gap of 0.1-0.2mm for zinc escape
+- • Check venting path for zinc vapor

 Engineer's Notes